 Things to Do in Giddings

-Experience a little-known side of Texas culture, tour three historic train depots, browse fascinating antique shops, and relax in an easygoing small town when you visit Giddings.
+Experience a little-known side of Texas culture, eat at quaint hometown restaurants and browse local historic sites as you visit a few eclectic local shops in Giddings.
 Located among verdant rolling hills halfway between Austin and Houston, Giddings boasts plenty of small-town allure with a one-of-a-kind heritage.
 Although small in size, if you spend any time here you’ll discover there are many things to do in Giddings.
-Whether you’re on a road trip to see the Painted Churches of Texas or to check more Texas State Parks off your list, Giddings is a great place to visit.
+Whether you’re on a road trip to see the Painted Churches of Texas, to visit historic Texas Courthouses or to check more Texas State Parks off your list, Giddings is a great place to visit.
 Continue reading to discover what this town has to offer.

 Learn About the Wendish Culture